johnewong/CZ2006/README.md

 # CZ2006-Backend
-To develop an online appointment making system for dental clinics which consists of end user mobile applications and an admin portal for clinics.
+To develop an online appointment making system for vet clinics which consists of end user mobile applications and an admin portal for clinics.
 This is the repository for backend providing APIs

 ## Code structure